 Following are potential deployment scenarios for MnS Registry (i.e. act as discover MnS producer):

 - Deployment scenario #1: Separate MnSRegistry.
-The MnS Registry and a concrete MnS producer are separate entities with a published interface between them.
-In this scenario, the MnS Registry is used to store the MnS information (i.e. MnSInfo) for MnS instances and management capability information for management data (i.e. MgmtDataInfo) provided by different MnFs, especially for different MnFs from different vendors.
-Following is one example, MnF_1 needs to register MnSInfo_1 and MgmtDataInfo_1 in the MnS Registry implemented in MnF_3, and MnF_2 needs to discover/retrieve the MnSInfo_1 and MgmtDataInfo_1 from MnF_3 to consume MnS_1 provided by MnF_1.
-In this scenario, MnS Registry needs to support both registry and discovery/retrieve capabilities.
+The MnS Registry and a concrete MnS producer are implemented by separate management functions.
+MnS Registry with associated discovery MnS Producer, provides interfaces to discovery MnS Consumer for discovery operation.
+In this scenario, the MnS Registry is used to store the MnS information (i.e. MnSInfo) for MnS instances and management capability information for management data (i.e. MgmtDataInfo) provided by different MnFs, especially for different MnFs from different vendors using discovery MnS Producer interface.
+Following is one example, MnF_1 needs to register MnSInfo_1 and MgmtDataInfo_1 in the MnS Registry (using discovery MnS Producer interface) implemented in MnF=Registry, and MnF_2 needs to discover/retrieve the MnSInfo_1 and MgmtDataInfo_1 from MnF=Registry (using discovery MnS Producer interface) to consume MnS_1 provided by MnF_1.
+In this scenario, MnS Registry needs to support both registry and discovery/retrieve capabilities which is provided via discovery MnS Producer interface.

 Figure 5.3-1 Example of Separate MnSRegistry deployment scenario

 - Deployment scenario #2: Embedded MnSRegistry.
 The MnsRegistry and a concrete MnS producer are hosted by the same entity with an implementation specific interface between them.
-The MnS Registry is implemented in an MnF and used to store the MnS Information (i.e. MnSInfo) for MnS instances and management capability information for management data (i.e. MgmtDataInfo) provided by the MnF itself.
-Following is one example, MnF_3 needs to retrieve/discover MnSInfo_1 and MgmtDataInfo_1 in the MnSRegistry implemented in MnF_1.
-In this scenario, MnS Registry supports discovery/retrieve capabilities only.
+The MnS Registry is embedded in an MnF and used to store the MnS Information (i.e. MnSInfo) for MnS instances and management capability information for management data (i.e. MgmtDataInfo) provided by the MnF itself.
+Following is one example, MnF_2 needs to retrieve/discover MnSInfo_1 and MgmtDataInfo_1 in the MnSRegistry embedded in MnF_1.
+In this scenario, MnS Registry (using discovery MnS Producer interface) supports discovery/retrieve capabilities only.

 Figure 5.3-2 Example of Embedded MnSRegistry deployment scenario